petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/api-builder/building-a-sample-api-application.md

 1. Click _Feature Flags_ under _Platform_.

 1. Select _Beta_ in the left navigation.
-Enable the _API Builder_ toggle on.
+Toggle _API Builder_ on.
 The API builder is now enabled.

 ## Adding Sample Objects and Entries